-PRODUCT TAKE BACK, END OF LIFE PROCESSING, and E-WASTE PROGRAM

-Nation Wide Take Back Services
+PRODUCT TAKE BACK, END OF LIFE PROCESSING, and E-WASTE PROGRAM Nation Wide Take Back Services If your PC has reached its and of life or is no longer useable.
+As Computers is excited to offer

 If your PC has reached its end of life or is no longer useable, Ace Computers is excited to offer a Nation-Wide take back service.
 We will work with you to get the product back and will ensure it is proper disposed of with a certified R2 electronics recycling facility.